TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizationOverview/Index.rst

 .. figure:: ../Images/LocalizationOverviewDefaultLanguageFallback.png
    :alt: The menu with untranslated pages

-   The German home page with unstranslated pages appearing in the menu
+   The German home page with untranslated pages appearing in the menu

 This behaviour can be changed.
 Let's edit the "Customizing" page.
 In the "Behaviour" tab, check the "Hide page if no translation for current